-World Cup Predictions 2018: Odds for Saturday's Round of 16 Matches
+World Cup Predictions 2018: Odds for Saturday's Round-of-16 Matches

-World Cup Predictions 2018: Odds for Saturday's Round of 16 MatchesJune 30, 2018
+World Cup Predictions 2018: Odds for Saturday's Round-of-16 MatchesJune 30, 2018

-Argentina can upset the odds and beat unconvincing France in the Round of 16 at the 2018 FIFA World Cup in Russia on Saturday, before Uruguay edge Portugal in a match almost too close to call.
+Argentina can upset the odds and beat unconvincing France in the round of 16 at the 2018 FIFA World Cup in Russia on Saturday before Uruguay meet Portugal in a match that's almost too close to call.

-France and Argentina will meet at the Kazan Arena after both stumbling somewhat through their respective groups.
-Les Bleus won Group C, but hardly dominated during wins over Australia and Peru, before a dour goalless draw with Denmark sealed qualification.
+France and Argentina will meet at the Kazan Arena after both stumbled through their respective groups.
+Les Bleus won Group C but hardly dominated during wins over Australia and Peru, and a dour goalless draw with Denmark sealed qualification.

-Argentina made even harder work of leaving Group D, finishing five points adrift of Croatia after drawing with Iceland and losing 3-0 to the Blazers.
+Argentina made even harder work of leaving Group D, finishing five points adrift of leaders Croatia after drawing with Iceland and losing 3-0 to the Blazers.
 It took a late winner from unlikely source Marcos Rojo to beat Nigeria 2-1 and send La Albiceleste through.

 Uruguay were more convincing as they topped Group A ahead of hosts Russia after beating the home nation 3-0.
 By contrast, Portugal were held to a draw twice in Group B, sharing six goals with Spain and being frustrated by Iran.